Niels3RT/RTsd/README.md

 -around 40kHz sampling rate per channel
 -all channels are sampled simultaneously, at the same clock edges
 -all sampling, timing, peak detection etc. are done in an FPGA (right now a Xilinx Spartan6 XC6SLX16)
--WiFi, HTTP server and race houskeeping are done by a ESP32 (ESP32-WROVER-IB module)
+-WiFi, HTTP server and race housekeeping are done by a ESP32 (ESP32-WROVER-IB module)
 -both communicate via an SPI interface with each other
 -ui is in javascript, so smartphone, tablet, computer can be used to control racing
--all race data is saved to sd card, device dependend data (rx module calibration) to esp nv storage
+-a result viewer (html/javascript) for smart tv etc. is included -all race/configuration data is saved to sd card, device dependend data (rx module calibration) to esp nv storage
 -as long as the sd card is intact, all other devices can be changed during a race (think of water, fire)
 -all rx5808 modules (i have seen..) are supported (rssi to 1.xV and 3.xV)
 -rssi data is saved and reprocessed in realtime whenever results are requested